 Transparency in the extractive industries

-Developing countries are subjects of a ‘resource paradox’ – states which possess vast natural resources in oil, gas, and minerals have weaker economies than states who lack these resources.
-This is caused by corruption and weak government infrastructure, along with the competing interests of foreign investors and local stakeholders.
-During her tenure as Chair of the EITI (2011-2016), Clare worked to encourage governments to commit to make public details of their transactions with the extractive industry and their management of natural resources.
+Developing countries often possess vast natural resources but are poorer than comparable states which lack these resources.
+During her tenure as Chair of the EITI (2011-2016), Clare worked to encourage governments and corporations to make public details of their transactions with the extractive industry and their management of natural resources.

 Throughout her career Clare has remained a committed advocate of Palestinian self-determination and emancipation, and has worked with numerous charities and organisations committed to improving living conditions in the occupied territories.
-Clare believes that a two-state solution to the conflict is possible but argues that Israel’s ongoing settlement policy, militarism and undermining of international law prevent its fulfilment.
+Clare believes that a two-state solution to the conflict is becoming impossible because of Israel’s ongoing settlement policy, militarism and undermining of international law.

 Clare works with the following organisations.

-, a global partnership formed jointly by the World Bank and the United Nations Centre for Human Settlements.
-The Alliance aims to reduce urban poverty in the developing world and to promote the role of cities in advancing sustainable development through the distribution of grants, the sharing of information between local governments and the development of national policy frameworks.
+The Alliance aims to reduce urban poverty in the developing world and to promote the role of cities in advancing sustainable development.